roughiz/Ellingson-walktrough/Readme.md

 ```
 #### Setuid binary

-We have a strange setuid binary, but i can't execute it as hal user. let's try to found an other user's credentials.
+We have a strange setuid binary "garbage", but i can't execute it as hal user. let's try to found an other user's credentials.
 ```
 [+] SUID/SGID Files and Directories
     -rwsr-sr-x 1 daemon daemon 51464 Feb 20  2018 /usr/bin/at